-On September 29, 2021, the Company entered into an equity purchase agreement (the "Purchase Agreement" or "Equity Purchase Agreement") and a registration rights agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park" or "Investor") which provides for the sale to Lincoln Park up to \$30,000,000 of shares (the "Purchase Shares") of its common stock over the thirty-six (36) month term of the Purchase Agreement.
+In September 2021, the Company entered into an equity purchase agreement (the "Purchase Agreement" or "Equity Purchase Agreement") and a registration rights agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park" or "Investor") which provides for the sale to Lincoln Park up to \$30,000,000 of shares (the "Purchase Shares") of its common stock over the thirty-six (36) month term of the Purchase Agreement.
 In connection with the Purchase Agreement, Lincoln Park purchased 102,040 Purchase Shares at a purchase price of \$2.94 per share, for a total gross purchase price of \$3.0 million (the "Initial Purchase"), and the Company issued 25,244 shares of common stock to Lincoln Park as a commitment fee in connection with entering into the Purchase Agreement.
 The Company recognized \$0.8 million of other expense relating to the commitment fee share issuance.
-As of December 31, 2021, the Company had initiated the purchase of an additional 0.3 million shares of the Company's common stock amounting to \$5.3 million in gross proceeds.
-During the nine months ended September 30, 2022, the Company initiated purchases of an additional 0.1 million shares of the Company's common stock amounting to \$0.9 million in gross proceeds.
+From the date of the agreement through December 31, 2022, the Company had initiated the purchase of an additional 380,000 shares of the Company's common stock amounting to \$6.2 million in gross proceeds.

 Under the Purchase Agreement, the Company has sole discretion, subject to certain conditions, on any business day selected by the Company to require Lincoln Park to purchase up to 10,000 shares of common stock (the "Regular Purchase Amount") at the Purchase Price (as defined below) per purchase notice (each such purchase, a "Regular Purchase").
-The Regular Purchase Amount may be increased as follows: to up to 15,000 shares if the closing price is not below \$35.00, up to 20,000 shares if the closing price is not below \$50.00, and up to 25,000 shares if the closing price is not below \$70.00.
+The Regular Purchase Amount may be increased as follows: up to 15,000 shares if the closing price is not below \$35.00, up to 20,000 shares if the closing price is not below \$70.00.
 Lincoln Park's committed obligation under each Regular Purchase is capped at \$2,000,000, unless the Parties agree otherwise.
 The purchase price for Regular Purchases (the "Purchase Price") shall be equal to the lesser of: (i) the lowest sale price of the common shares during the Purchase Date, or (ii) the average of the three (3) lowest closing sale prices of the common shares during the ten (10) business days prior to the Purchase Date.